gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 7E4BH

-This is the "MAXFILES" statement handler.
-As control transfers here when a "MAX" token (CDH) is detected the program text is first checked for a trailing "FILES" token (B7H).
+This is the "`MAXFILES`" statement handler.
+As control transfers here when a "`MAX`" token (CDH) is detected the program text is first checked for a trailing "FILES" token (B7H).
 The buffer count operand, from zero to fifteen, is then evaluated (521CH) and any existing buffers closed (6C1CH).
 The required number of I/O buffers are allocated (7E6BH), the system is cleared (62A7H) and control transfers directly to the Runloop (4601H).

 <a name="7e6bh"></a>

     Address...
 7E6BH

 This is the I/O buffer allocation routine.
-It is used during power-up and by the "MAXFILES" and "CLEAR" statement handlers to allocate storage for the number of I/O buffers supplied in register A. Two hundred and sixty-seven bytes are subtracted from the contents of [HIMEM](#himem) for every buffer to produce a new [MEMSIZ](#memsiz) value.
+It is used during power-up and by the "`MAXFILES`" and "`CLEAR`" statement handlers to allocate storage for the number of I/O buffers supplied in register A. Two hundred and sixty-seven bytes are subtracted from the contents of [HIMEM](#himem) for every buffer to produce a new [MEMSIZ](#memsiz) value.
 The size of the existing String Storage Area (initially two hundred bytes) is computed by subtracting the old contents of [STKTOP](#stktop) from the old contents of [MEMSIZ](#memsiz), this is then subtracted from the new [MEMSIZ](#memsiz) value to produce the new [STKTOP](#stktop) value.
 A further one hundred and forty bytes are subtracted for the Z80 stack and an "`Out of memory`" error generated (6275H) if this address is lower than the start of the Variable Storage Area.
 Otherwise the buffer count is placed in [MAXFIL](#maxfil) and [MEMSIZ](#memsiz) and [STKTOP](#stktop) set to their new values.
 The caller's return address is popped, the Z80 SP set to the new position and the return address pushed back onto the stack.
 [FILTAB](#filtab) is then set to the start of the I/O buffer pointer block and each pointer set to point to the associated FCB.
-Finally the address of I/O buffer 0, the Interpreter's "LOAD" and "SAVE" buffer, is placed in [NULBUF](#nulbuf) and the routine terminates.
+Finally the address of I/O buffer 0, the Interpreter's "`LOAD`" and "`SAVE`" buffer, is placed in [NULBUF](#nulbuf) and the routine terminates.

 <a name="7ed8h"></a>